 The current villa stands on the ruins of the castle of the same name.
-Built as a stronghold in the fratricidal wars between the Florentine Republic and the Sienese Republic that ended in the sixteenth century, the Aeola castle underwent a radical transformation.
-The original appearance characterized by walls, drawbridge, secret passages underground, in the Renaissance has gradually transformed into an elegant manor house, while maintaining traces of the original appearance.
+The castle was built as a stronghold in the fratricidal wars between the Florentine and Sienese Republics that ended in the sixteenth century.
+Since then, the Aiola castle has undergone a radical transformation.
+The original appearance was characterized by walls, a drawbridge, and secret, underground passages.
+During the Renaissance it was gradually transformed into an elegant manor house, while maintaining traces of the original appearance.

-Towards the end of the fifteenth century, but perhaps already long before, the castle belongs to the noble family of Bellanti
+Towards the end of the fifteenth century, but perhaps already long before, the castle belonged to the noble family of Bellanti.

-Capitulation at the end of a very strong resistance in the War of Siena to the Florentine militia by the small garrison and the villagers.
-During the battle died Giovanni Battista Belluzzi, known as “San Marino”, a well-known military engineer and builder of numerous Medici fortresses.
-The Marquis of Marignano hangs the captain of the fortress and some soldiers after the surrender.
+Defended by a small garrison and the villagers in the War of Siena, the castle capitulated the Florentine militia after putting up a very strong resistance.
+Giovanni Battista Belluzzi, known as “San Marino,” died in the battle.
+Belluzzi was a well-known military engineer and builder of numerous Medici fortresses.
+The Marquis of Marignano hanged the captain of the fortress and some soldiers after the surrender.

 At the end of the 18th century, Ettore Romagnoli wrote a book about Siena and its environs.
 There is an image of Aiola.

-An earthquake collapses most of the villa: they remain a plan of three and 10 rooms of the pre-existing 39.
-A new owner, Devoto Cavaliere Erasmo, was Antonio rebuilds 2 floors and 16 rooms in 1913-1916.
+An earthquake destroys most of the villa: of the original 39 rooms, there remain only a plan of three floors and 10 rooms.
+A new owner, Devoto Cavaliere Erasmo, was Antonio, rebuilds two floors and 16 rooms.

-From the 7th of September, 1937 becomes property of Senator Giovanni Malagodi.
+On the 7th of September, 1937 the villa becomes the property of Senator Giovanni Malagodi.
 In the Sixties the Senator created the label we know today, thus passing on a centuries-old tradition.

-In 2012, the property passed to some Russian entrepreneurs who immediately began an important program of replanting new vineyards and restructuring the winery.
+In 2012, the property passes to Russian entrepreneurs who immediately begin an important program of replanting new vineyards and restructuring the winery.